David O. Carter: United States v. McGraw-Hill

 Carter presided over a civil action brought by the U.S. Department of Justice against Standard & Poor's.
 The $5 billion lawsuit claimed that S&P engaged in fraud when it gave high ratings to mortgage-backed securities and collateralized debt obligations before the 2008 financial crisis.
 Carter denied a motion to dismiss, noting that S&P's argument that those ratings were mere puffery was "deeply and unavoidably troubling when you take a moment to consider its implications."
 S&P claimed that this action is retaliation for its 2011 downgrade of United States debt.
-In 2015, S&P settled with the DoJ for $1.375 billions.
+In 2015, S&P settled with the DoJ for $1.375 billion.

 Cases involving the homeless

-In 2018, Judge Carter was the presiding judge in a case involving clearing homeless people from the Santa Ana River Trail in Orange County, California.
+In 2018, Judge Carter was the judge presiding in a case involving clearing homeless people from the Santa Ana River Trail in Orange County, California.
 Known for his unconventional approach, he helped broker a deal between the residents of the river trail and the county, whereby many of the residents were placed in motels for a month.

+In 2019, Carter was removed from presiding over a case involving homeless plaintiffs challenging anti-camping ordinances in five South Orange County cities due to concerns about his bias.
+His statements and actions in the Santa Ana River Trail case were cited in the order removing him from the case: "The Court finds that in view of the combination of circumstances, a reasonable observer would conclude based on appearances that the District Judge [Carter] is not unbiased."

 In 2021, he was the judge in a case involving removing homeless people from Echo Park, Los Angeles.
 On April 21, 2021, Carter ruled in a 110-page opinion brief that homeless people on Skid Row, in Los Angeles, must be offered housing by October 18.
-Both the city and county of Los Angeles appealed, and Carter's ruling was overturned on September 23, 2021 by a unanimous vote of the 9th Circuit Court of Appeals.
+Both the city and county of Los Angeles appealed, and Carter's ruling was overturned on September 23, 2021, by a unanimous vote of the 9th Circuit Court of Appeals.

 Eastman v.
 Thompson

 In 2022, Judge Carter ordered John Eastman to turn over certain documents to the United States House Select Committee on the January 6 Attack.
 In his order, the judge said "the Court finds it more likely than not that President Trump corruptly attempted to obstruct the Joint Session of Congress on January 6, 2021."
 In the civil suit, Eastman had claimed attorney-client privilege, but Carter rejected the claim because attorney-client privilege does not apply if the discussion involved a crime, and "the illegality of the plan was obvious."
+In that opinion Carter coined the term “this was a coup in search of a legal theory.”